 The extras I love to add are cinnamon and sultanas.
 They give an extra comforting boost to an apple cake but you don’t need to add them if you don’t want to.

-Next, add in the butter and mix it altogether until it is well incorporated.
+Next, add in the butter and mix it all together until it is well incorporated.
 You can use melted butter if it makes it easier.

 Preparing the Apple